-Clinical Signs: The majority of infected immunocompetent rats exhibit no clinical signs.
-Infection has been associated with conjunctivitis.
-An upper respiratory infection can be manifest by an oculonasal discharge or torticollis from otitis media, and in the face of respiratory mycoplasmal and viral diseases, dyspnea may occur.
-Subcutaneous abscesses, mastitis, metritis and accessory sex gland abscesses are additional lesions observed in immune deficient rats.
+Clinical Signs: The majority of infected immunocompetent mice exhibit no clinical signs.
+Infection has been associated with conjunctivitis and panophthalmitis in weanling and young adult mice (see photo).
+An upper respiratory infection can be manifest by an oculonasal discharge or torticollis from otitis media, and in the face of respiratory mycoplasmal or viral diseases, dyspnea may occur.
+Subcutaneous abscesses, mastitis, metritis and accessory sex gland abscesses are additional lesions observed in immune deficient mice.

 Pathology: Infected tissues are characterized by mucopurulent inflammation with mild necrosis.